The Spice Train

 • 2 teaspoons soy sauce

-• ½ red or green bell pepper, chopped into 1-inch pieces
+• ½ medium-sized red or green bell pepper, chopped into 1-inch chunks

 • 1 can pineapple chunks (8 ounces), drained